Robert Maxwell: Early life

+World War II

+In 1938, at age 15, when Germany invaded Czechoslovakia, Maxwell's parents had him quit his job as a salesman and sent him to Budapest.
+Some biographers claim that Maxwell walked the 275 mi on foot while others state that he travelled by train.
+After briefly living with friends, he disappeared without notice, with Maxwell giving several conflicting accounts, such as that he became a courier for the Czech resistance, which Tom Bower stated had no presence in the city at the time.
+In May 1940, he joined the Czechoslovak Army in exile in Marseille.
+Most of Maxwell's relatives were deported to Auschwitz and perished there after Hungary's occupation by Nazi Germany in 1944.
+Years earlier, Maxwell had escaped to France, with only him and two sisters surviving the Holocaust.

-After the fall of France and the British retreat to Britain, Maxwell (using the name "Ivan du Maurier", or "Leslie du Maurier", the surname taken from the name of a popular cigarette brand) took part in a protest against the leadership of the Czechoslovak Army, and with 500 other soldiers he was transferred to the Pioneer Corps and later to the North Staffordshire Regiment in 1943.
+After the fall of France and the British retreat to Britain, Maxwell (using the name "Ivan du Maurier", or "Leslie du Maurier", the surname taken from the cigarette brand Du Maurier) took part in a protest against the leadership of the Czechoslovak Army, and with 500 other soldiers he was transferred to the British Army, initially to the Royal Pioneer Corps and later to the North Staffordshire Regiment in 1943.
 He was then involved in action across Europe, from the Normandy beaches to Berlin, and achieved the rank of sergeant.
 Maxwell gained a commission in 1945 and was promoted to the rank of captain.

 In January 1945, Maxwell's heroism in "storming a German machine-gun nest" won him the Military Cross (MC), presented by Field Marshal Sir Bernard Law Montgomery.
 Attached to the Foreign Office, he worked in Berlin during the next two years in the press section.
 Maxwell naturalised as a British subject on 19 June 1946 and changed his name to Ian Robert Maxwell by deed of change of name on 30 June 1948.

 In 1945, Maxwell married Elisabeth "Betty" Meynard, a French Protestant, and the couple had nine children over the next sixteen years: Michael, Philip, Ann, Christine, Isabel, Karine, Ian, Kevin, and Ghislaine.
 In a 1995 interview, Elisabeth talked of how they were recreating Maxwell's childhood family who did not survive the Holocaust.
 Five of his children—Christine, Isabel, Ian, Kevin and Ghislaine—were later employed within his companies.
 Karine died of leukaemia at age three, while Michael was severely injured in a car crash in 1961, at age 15, when his driver fell asleep at the wheel and crashed headlong into another vehicle.
 Michael never regained consciousness and died seven years later.